 It’s every sales manager’s worst nightmare: You invest months (and sometimes years) into moulding, training and nurturing a sales person into becoming your star performer – and then they leave.

 Not only is this frustrating for you as a manager, but it can also have a significant impact on your business’s bottom line.
 On top of this, your team’s overall motivation and productivity may wane, as reported in a report on Personnel Turnover and Team Performance released by the US Army Research Institute.
 The report discusses the change in team composition that occurs when members leave, which requires the redistribution of knowledge and social networks within the business.

 In order to avoid all these pitfalls, you need a strategy in place to ensure you’re doing all you can to keep your sales stars happy in the first place.
-The following should help you to help retain your top talent and therefore keep your sales targets on track.
+The following should help you hold on to your top performers and therefore keep your sales targets on track.

 Offer a competitive salary and benefits